-RSPB Loch Garten sits among the largest remaining tract of Caledonian Pine forest in Scotland.
-Our visitors can enjoy the majesty of the forest while learning about its natural wonders.
-From iconic birds such as ospreys and crested tits to rare mammals like red squirrels and pine martens, Loch Garten is home to some of the UK's most beautiful wildlife.
-Accessible forest trails allow you to explore the reserve at your own pace and our Discovery Zone provides kids of all ages with an immersive experience.
-On top of this, our passionate and knowledgeable team are always on hand to make sure every visit is truly unforgettable.
+The Loch Garten Nature Centre sits among the largest area of Caledonian pine forest in Scotland, on RSPB Scotland's Abernethy Reserve.
+Visitors can enjoy the peace of the forest while learning about its wildlife - from iconic birds such as ospreys and crested tits to rare mammals like red squirrels and pine martens, the reserve is home to some of the UK's most beautiful and rare wildlife.
+Our fully accessible centre and part accessible trails allow you to explore the forest at your own pace.
+Our friendly and knowledgeable team are on hand to make sure every visit is enjoyable.
+Hands-on nature activities, illustrated talks, close-up bird feeders and a shop selling gifts, books and refreshments.

 There is level access from the car park to:Picnic Benches